 One thing that may limit your choice of braces is the severity of your case.
 For example, Invisalign braces can treat 90% of orthodontic cases, but in the other 10% where teeth very are badly misaligned, braces which use a wire and bracket system might be the only option.

-Fortunately, there’s an easy way to check whether you’re a suitable candidate for Invisalign treatment.
-Take a free Smile Assessment in under two minutes to find out if Invisalign is an option for you.
+Fortunately, there’s an easy way to check whether you’re a suitable candidate for clear aligner braces like Invisalign.
+Take our free Smile Test in under two minutes to find out if invisible braces are an option for you.

 Tooth-colored ceramic braces are another option for people who want a subtle way to straighten their teeth.
 The choice between clear and tooth-colored braces may come down to the natural color of your teeth.